grimsteel/go-blog/posts/intro-to-go.md

 The content for the articles will be contained in Markdown files, and metadata will be contained in a single JSON file.
 The aim of this short project is to demonstrate a wide range of Go’s capabilities.

+You can view the finished code [on GitHub](https://github.com/grimsteel/go-blog).

 #### Project Setup

 Make a folder for your project and initialize a Go module.
 Remember to call the _module_ something other than `main`.